zeekay/r2/README.md

 ## Uploading files

 File uploads to R2 typically use signed urls.
-The R2 component provides a React hook that handles the entire upload processs:
+The R2 component provides hooks for React and Svelte that handle the entire upload process:

 - generates the signed url
 - uploads the file to R2